CDRT/mk_blog/docs/posts/thinkvantage_powershell_library.md

 ### Security

-- **Digital signature verification** — Test any package with `Test-LnvSignature` before installation to confirm Lenovo authenticity
-- **Enforced installation signing** — Pass `-VerifySignature` to `Install-LnvUpdate` to block unsigned or tampered packages
+- **Enforced installation signing** — By default `Install-LnvUpdate` will block unsigned or tampered packages
-- **Dedicated certificate DLL** — `Lenovo.CertificateValidation.dll` provides enhanced cryptographic verification beyond what LSUClient offered

 ### Migrating from LSUClient